ihsaanm0/lornasfanbois/README.md

  <hr />

 ### Milestone 2

+Project Phase: User Testing<br />
+Standup: Tuesday, 12/09/17<br />
-_Concludes: Friday, Week 8 (15/09/17)_<br />
+_Concludes: Friday, Week 8 (15/09/17)_<br /><br />
-Standup: Tuesday, 12/09/17<br /><br />

 This milestone will include the project team presenting their progress.
-Currently, Milestone 2 is intended to be a rapid iteration of user testing.
+Currently, Milestone 2 is intended to be a rapid iteration of low-fidelity, horizontal prototyping and user testing.
 The goal of this milestone is to generate a design direction to being development of an electronic prototype.
 Through this approach, the project team plans to allow enough time to produce a strong, functional prototype for the Digital Showcase. <br />

 Key deliverables: <br />
 * User testing results from performing paper prototyping.
 * A design direction that provides the project team with a starting point to begin development of an electronic prototype. <br />

-Standup no. 1 will take place this week on 12/09 Research - interviews and information gathering
-Idea refinement and finalisation

-Paper prototyping - performed and feedback integrated into the system Testing protocol - basic
-Key Deliverables:
-Horizontal Hi-fi prototype that has been tested and has had feedback implemented (basically we have already performed one iteration of our product and acted on one round of feedback
 <hr />

 ### Milestone 3
+Project Phase: Development<br />
 _Concludes: Friday, Week 9 (22/10/17)_<br /><br />

 Build an actual web app - for testing.
 Functional testing?
 Front end - done in actual HTML/JS ?f
 Depending on the results of week 8 user testing create a Vertical Hi-fi prototype